 Why should I use a digital thermometer for cooking?

-Using a digital thermometer ensures your food is cooked to the appropriate internal temperature, promoting food safety and preventing undercooked or overcooked meals.
+A digital thermometer ensures your food is cooked to the appropriate internal temperature, promoting food safety and preventing undercooked or overcooked meals.
 It’s especially crucial when cooking meat, poultry, and fish to ensure they reach a safe temperature.

 What is the difference between an instant-read thermometer and a leave-in thermometer?